Skip to Content

 Emma is a Reader and a Geographer with expertise in the geographies of education, training and welfare.
 She is co-lead of the Human Geography: Space, Place and Society research group (with Nicola Ansell and Monica Degen).
 She is also a member of the Centre for Health and Wellbeing Across the Lifecourse, and Education, Identities and Society, and Embodiment in Academic and Professional Practice research groups.
 Emma studied Geography at the University of Aberdeen and, after completing her PGCE (Secondary) at the University of Edinburgh and a brief period of secondary teaching, was awarded a scholarship by the University of St Andrews to undertake her PhD in Social and Historical Geography.
 Prior to working at Brunel, Emma was a Research Executive in the Social Research Institute at MORI (now Ipsos MORI).

-Emma is currently an editor of the British Educational Research Journal.
-She is external examiner at the University of Hertfordshire (BSc Geography) and Cardiff University (MSc Education, MSc Education, Policy and Society and MSc Childhood and Youth), and acts as a regular reviewer for various academic journals.
+For six years, Emma was editor of the British Educational Research Journal (Jan 2018- Dec 2023).
+She has recently been external examiner at the University of Hertfordshire (BSc Geography), University of Newcastle (BSc Geography) and Cardiff University (MSc Education and MSc Childhood and Youth), and acts as a regular reviewer for various academic journals.
 In 2006 Emma was awarded the Newbigin Prize by the Royal Scottish Geographical Society for her paper published in the Scottish Geographical Journal.
-Recent work has been published in Area, Educational Review, British Journal of Sociology of Education and Population, Space and Place.
+Recent work has been published in Area, Educational Review, Education 3-13 and Population, Space and Place.

 Qualifications